microsoft/autogen/samples/apps/try_orc/README.md

 ### Running the Application

+First you need to set up your LLM keys and configuration.
+You can do this by creating a file called `OAI_CONFIG_LIST` or export an environment variable with the same name and content.
+Its basically a JSON string that defines various properties like model names, api keys, base urls, etc.

+Please see the contents of `OAI_CONFIG_LIST_sample` in this directory for an example.
+Modify it with your keys and configuration and rename it to `OAI_CONFIG_LIST`.

 Once you've installed the required packages, you can run the application with the following command:

 ```bash